The Narrative Interpretation is a detailed, highly individualized narrative description which includes the following four sections.

-These interpretations are actuarial to the fullest extent.
-That is, the content comes from a detailed scrutiny of cases with the same type of test pattern.
-They are as little as possible what one would “suppose” a person with such a pattern “should” be like.
-Given the wide range of sources of protocols and different contexts of testing, the Caldwell Reports can never be exactly quantified as to the probabilities of any given behavior or outcome.
+The narrative interpretations are actuarial to the fullest extent.
+That is, the content of the narrative comes from the detailed scrutiny of cases with similar patterns of test scores.
+Given the wide range of sources of protocols and different contexts of testing, Caldwell Report descriptions and predictions must be understood to be probabalistic rather than deterministic.

 Not only for use in psychotherapy, the Caldwell Report interpretations have mattered greatly in: